-Here is an emailed question about not having the facilities to do pullups.
-I have a hard time with this one as I have not been a gym member for nearly twenty years and have no issues with finding pullup bars or even building my own for little or no money.
+Here is an emailed question about not having the facilities to do pull-ups.
+I have a hard time with this one as I have not been a gym member for nearly twenty years and have no issues with finding pull-up bars or even building my own for little or no money.

-You have SO MANY OPTIONS.
+You have so many options.
 Check out these options:

-The Playground Options— I have been running to a local playground and using their monkey bars to do pullups for years.
-Whether I am at home or on travel, I am never too far from a park or an elementary school to find pullup bars.
-So high school tracks have pullup bars nearby and those make for great free workout facilities.
-The pictured monkey bars gives you a variety of pullup options from wide grip, reverse grip, neutral grip, etc…and you can take your kids and teach them how to do pullups if you are old like me. :)
+I have been running to a local playground and using their monkey bars to do pull-ups for years.
+Whether I am at home or traveling, I am never too far from a park or an elementary school to find pull-up bars.
+High school tracks have pull-up bars nearby and those make for great free workout facilities.
+Monkey bars give you a variety of pull-up options from wide grip, reverse grip, neutral grip, etc… Bonus: You can take your kids and teach them how to do pull-ups if you are old like me. :)

 Make running to the playground part of your workout.

 All this version takes is a bar and some trust in a ladder and a secure location on a wall.
 It works!
 You can't complain about not being able to do pull-ups anymore!
 Make sure you secure both ends and have a sturdy enough bar.
 Cannot find a bar?
 Look around your house or go to Home Depot for EVERYTHING that you need to build pull-up bars.